Mozambique

 Current environmental issues affecting the Mozambican people: increased migration of the population to urban and coastal areas with adverse environmental consequences; desertification; soil erosion; deforestation; water pollution caused by artisanal mining; pollution of surface and coastal waters; wildlife preservation (elephant poaching for ivory).

-Google maps Mozambique
+Google Maps Mozambique

 The capital and other divisions